Therapies used in a Counselling Session

 · Narrative Therapy: proposes that people create meaning in their lives by creating stories about their lives and the lives of those around them.

-· Congruence Counselling: A bespoke creation by the counsellor which incorporates colour transformation, person-centred counselling, focus on rewirements, identify patterns and work with clients on a way forward with affirmations, goals and milestones.
+· Congruence Counselling: A bespoke creation by the counsellor which incorporates psychotherapy, art therapy (colour transformation), person-centred counselling, neuro linguistic programming, focus on rewirements, challenging the client, identify patterns and work with clients on a way forward with affirmations, goals and milestones.
 A minimum of 6 sessions are required.

 The counselling process evolves as per the needs and wishes of the client, and the techniques suggested depend on what underlying issues are uncovered during sessions.